JeronAlford44/JeronChrisIsaiahElijahPlang1Fork/README.md

 Elijah S. - Rust

 Description: The purpose of this assignment is to implement a user-defined stack data structure in C, C++, and Rust.
 For C, the stack stores strings; for C++ and Rust, the stack is generic.
 In C and C++, the stack uses manually-managed arrays following best practices for information hiding.
 In Rust, the stack wraps a vector, leveraging its built-in resizing behavior.

+Homework 5.
+Isaiah P, Jeron A, Chris C., Elijah S. -- GO

+Description: The purpose of this assignment is to simulate a restaurant ordering process in GO.
+We used Go concurrency and the WaitGroup feature to allow for multiple different threads to be executed at the same time, where the threads handled different processes.